- What is a digital wallet?

 Digital Wallet

 A digital wallet is an electronic version of a physical wallet.
-You can use it to store digital versions of your payment options, such as bank accounts and credit and debit cards.
-Once you’ve set up a digital wallet, you can complete your checkout with just a tap or swipe of your smartphone.
-Besides storing your payment details, digital wallets can also store tickets, e-vouchers, boarding passes, and digital versions of your identification documents—anything you would store in a real wallet.
+It stores digital versions of your payment options, such as bank accounts and credit and debit cards, and allows you to complete your checkout with just a tap or swipe of your smartphone.
+Digital wallets can also store tickets, e-vouchers, boarding passes, and digital versions of your identification documents.

-A digital wallet is an excellent way to store your card information and make purchases online, in-store, or over the phone.
+A digital wallet is an excellent way to store your card information and make purchases digitally, in-store, or over the phone.
 You can also use it to store digital versions of your identification documents, such as your passport or driver's license.
 Popular digital wallet apps include Apple Pay, Google Wallet, Amazon Pay, and Samsung Pay.

 How digital wallets work